Edsilia Rombley: Albums and tours, TV work

 After many struggles, Edsilia released her second album "Face To Face" in 2002.
 The album was produced by Tjeerd Oosterhuis.
 This was preceded by the hit "What Have You Done To Me", which became nominated in the category for best R&B song at the TMF Awards.
 The same song gained her a nomination in 2003, as well as an Edison Award nomination for the 'Best Artist'.
 In spite of high expectations, the album did not do well.
 In 2003, "Face to Face" was released in Germany and also gained minimal success.
 The singer stayed there to promote the album, however, the album did not succeed.

-From January 2004, the singer went on tour with jazz pianist Michiel Borstlap, in which she played a combination of hit standards and jazz.
+From January 2004, the singer went on tour with jazz pianist Michiel Borstlap, in which she played a combination of headstock and jazz.
 Besides her own repertoire she covered song from Anita Baker and Oleta Adams.
 On 28 November Edsilia Rombley and Karin Bloemen sang during a benefit concert for Bangladesh, organised by Memisa, a foundation which works for the improvement of health care in developing countries.
 The singers were accompanied by a five-man band and backing singers.
 They also sang some special numbers by Tjeerd Oosterhuis, composed for Memisa.